Seven Column Kesa with Lions, Dragon, and Phoenix

 1950.1999.18

-The use of luxury fabrics for kesa in Japan resulted in large part from contact with Chinese Buddhists and from the importation of elaborate Chinese kesa in the years prior to the development of Japan's own textile industry.
-Centuries later Chinese textiles still influenced the design of Japanese fabrics.
-The lions and dragons of this seven column kesa are traditional motifs in Chinese art.
-In this case, they are framed within circular snowflake medallions (yukiwa) and paired with scalloped medallions containing chrysanthemum blossoms.
-The background contains chrysanthemums, plum blossoms, and phoenix-- also popular Chinese images.
-The complex woven fabric has a warp-faced satin ground with patterning provided by supplemental wefts of blue, green, off-white, and beige silk, as well as silver-gilded paper cut into thin strips woven into the fabric.
-The original impact of this fabric can only be imagined as the background has faded from a bright orange-red and many of the circular designs also featured black silk wefts which contrasted with the silver and colored threads.
+A seven column Japanese kesa composed of luxurious silk nishiki fabric with designs of Chinese lions (kara shishi) and (Tong dynasty) coiled dragons framed within paired circular snowflake medallions (yukiwa) and paired with scalloped medallions containing chrysanthemum blossoms.
+The background contains chrysanthemums, plum blossoms, and phoenix.
+The complex woven fabric has a warp-faced silk satin ground with patterning provided by supplemental wefts of blue, green, off-white, and beige silk, as well as silver-gilded paper which was cut into thin strips and woven into the fabric.
+The background has faded from a bright orange-red and many of the circular designs originally featured black silk wefts which contrasted with the silver and colored threads.
 These black silk wefts, which are particularly subject to deterioration, have all but completely disappeared.
-The four corner patches on this kesa are created from the same fabric as the body rather than from squares of contrasting colored fabric.
-The patches representing the Bodhisattva in this instance are formed as part of the third and fifth columns rather than added separately.

 The Baltimore Museum of Art by bequest, 1949; Etta Cone, Baltimore